Sums of generalized harmonic series for kids from five to fifteen: concluding remarks: and amoebas

-Therefore, the amoeba ${\cal A}(P)$ is given by relations
+Therefore, the amoeba ${ A}(P)$ is given by relations

-and the hyperbolic version of the Beukers-Kolk-Calabi change of variables (\ref{eq8}) transforms the unite square $\Box$ into the one-quarter of the amoeba (\ref{eq59}).
-Then the analog of (\ref{eq9}) indicates that $\zeta(2)$ equals to the one-third of the area of this amoeba.
+and the hyperbolic version of the Beukers-Kolk-Calabi change of variables (\ref{eq8}) transforms the unit square $\Box$ into one-quarter of the amoeba (\ref{eq59}).
+Then the analog of (\ref{eq9}) indicates that $\zeta(2)$ equals one-third of the area of this amoeba.

 As we see, the hyperbolic version of the Beukers-Kolk-Calabi change of variables seems more fundamental and arises quite naturally in the context of the amoeba (\ref{eq59}).
 Trigonometric version of it then is just an area-preserving transition from the ``radial'' coordinates $(u,v)$ to the ``angular'' ones $(\phi_u,\phi_v)$.